Looking for Attention: Randomized Attention Test Design for Validator Monitoring in Optimistic Rollups: The RAT Protocol

 \subsection{Attention Test Mechanism}

-Our mechanism is designed to be integrated into existing ORU protocols with minimal disruption to their core logic.
+Our mechanism is designed to be integrated into existing ORU protocols with minimal manipulation to their core logic.
 A key aspect of this efficiency is leveraging the proposer's standard operational flow.
-In typical ORUs, the proposer periodically submits a state commitment to the L1 smart contract ($\mathcal{SC}$).
-This commitment is usually the state root ($\sigma_P$) of a Merkle Tree (or a similar structure like a Sparse Merkle Tree) that compactly represents the entire L2 state.
+In typical ORUs, the proposer periodically submits a state commitment with the following L2 block number to the L1 smart contract ($\mathcal{SC}$).
+This commitment is usually the state root ($\sigma_P$) of a Merkle tree that compactly represents the entire L2 state.
 Being a root hash, $\sigma_P$ itself does not reveal the underlying L2 data but attests to it.

 The RAT mechanism utilizes this existing state commitment process.
 The proposer always submits its computed state root $\sigma_P$ along with associated metadata like the corresponding L2 block number (\texttt{L2blocknum}) to $\mathcal{SC}$, irrespective of whether an attention test is triggered for that epoch.
-It is $\mathcal{SC}$ that then probabilistically determines if an attention test should be initiated for this specific $\sigma_P$.
-This determination, along with the selection of a target validator, is made deterministically by $\mathcal{SC}$ based on the submitted $\sigma_P$ and other on-chain data (e.g., current L1 block hash)\footnote{L1 blockhash is a manipulative value.
-However, as Obervation 2 in Section \ref{subsec:robustness_exploited_randomness}, manipulating this randmoness for not triggering attention tests for fraud does not affect the intended security of the protocol.}.
+Then, $\mathcal{SC}$ determines if an attention test should be triggered for this state transition.
+If a test is triggered, the smart contract determines which validator to be tested.
+Both decisions rely on the current block's timestamp and the previous block's hash for randomization\footnote{L1 blockhash and timestamp are susceptible to manipulation by a L1 block builder.
+However, as Observation 2 in Section \ref{subsec:robustness_exploited_randomness}, manipulating this randomness to avoid triggering attention tests for fraud does not affect the intended security of the protocol.}.

 If an attention test is triggered, the ``attention puzzle'' posed to the target validator is not to re-submit the entire state root (as the proposer has already submitted $\sigma_P$).
 Instead, to prove attentiveness more granularly yet efficiently, the target validator is required to submit the two direct child components, left and right child nodes/hashes, denoted $(L_V, R_V)$, that constitute the state root $\sigma_P$.
-That is, if $H_{\text{tree}}(L_V, R_V) = C_P$, then the solution is valid.
+The two values can be derived by the transaction execution.
+That is, if $H_{\text{tree}}(L_V, R_V) = \sigma_P$, then the solution is valid.
 Only a validator that has correctly processed the L2 state transitions leading to $\sigma_P$ would know these immediate constituent components.
 This two-component solution forms the core of our RAT interaction, depicted in Figure~\ref{fig:interaction}. \\

 \textbf{Phase 1: Proposer's State Commitment and Potential Attention Test Trigger by $\mathcal{SC}$} The Proposer ($P$) computes the L2 state root $\sigma_P$ and the associated \texttt{L2blocknum} for the current epoch. $P$ then sends an L1 transaction to $\mathcal{SC}$ containing $\sigma_P$ and \texttt{L2blocknum}.
 This submission is identical to the standard ORU procedure where $P$ posts its state commitment.